rstuerm/rstuerm.github.io/about.markdown

 label: About
 ---

 I am a graduate student attending the University of Alberta studying quantum computers.
-I am currently enrolled in a Masters degree, but I will be applying for direct transfer to a PhD program of the same topic come fall of 2022.
+I am currently enrolled in a Masters degree, but will be applying for transfer to a PhD program of the same topic within my first year of graduate studies.

 # Education